-In all cases, you must fulfil the user obligations laid down in Article 4 of EU Regulation 511/2014 implementing the Nagoya Protocol in the European Union.
+In the European Union, the compliance aspects of the Nagoya Protocol are implemented through EU Regulation 511/2014 (EU ABS Regulation).
+As a user, you must fulfil the user obligations laid down in Article 4 of the EU ABS Regulation.
 In short, these obligations include the following:

 - As a user, you shall exercise due diligence to make sure that the genetic resources and traditional knowledge associated with genetic resources that you utilise have been accessed in accordance with applicable ABS legislation or regulatory requirements, and that the benefits arising from such use are fairly and equitably shared upon mutually agreed terms, in accordance with any applicable legislation or regulatory requirements, in particular of the country providing your genetic resources.

 - Genetic resources and traditional knowledge associated with genetic resources shall only be transferred and utilised in accordance with mutually agreed terms.

 As a user, you shall seek, keep and transfer to subsequent users an internationally recognised certificate of compliance, as well as information on the content of the mutually agreed terms relevant for subsequent users; or, if an internationally recognised certificate of compliance (IRCC) is not available, information and relevant documents on: